-• You can configure more than one sequence and pad to send MIDI out on the same channel.
+- You can configure more than one sequence and pad to send MIDI out on the same channel. - Blackbox does not send out or pass through MIDI Program Change messages.

 Use MIDI Notes to Play Slices

 When you a Slicer pad responds to MIDI Notes, it plays individual slices within the WAV file.